Implementation

 INFO

-Support for Wallet Extensions (In-App Provisioning Extensions) is mandatory.
+Wallet Extensions (In-App Provisioning Extensions) support is mandatory.

 References

-• Refer to section "Wallet Extensions" in "Getting Started with Apple Pay In-App Provisioning, Verification, and Security v4" guide shared by Apple to Issuer when signing the Apple Pay contract.
+• See the "Wallet Extensions" section in "Getting Started with Apple Pay In-App Provisioning, Verification, and Security v4" guide that Apple shares with Issuers when signing the Apple Pay contract.

-• See Apple WWDC 2020 - Adding Cards to Apple Pay to learn about Apple introducing In-App Provisioning Extensions.
+• Watch Apple WWDC 2020 - Adding Cards to Apple Pay to learn about Apple's In-App Provisioning Extensions introduction.

-• See Creating an App Extension to learn about App Extensions.
+• Read Creating an App Extension to learn about App Extensions.

 Overview

-Wallet Extensions (In-App Provisioning or Issuer Extensions) make it easier for users to know that they can add a payment pass to Apple Pay by improving discoverability from right within Apple Wallet.
+Wallet Extensions (In-App Provisioning or Issuer Extensions) help users discover they can add payment passes to Apple Pay by improving visibility right within Apple Wallet.

-This functionality provides users the ability to have the in-app experience of adding a payment pass, but it is initiated directly inside of Apple Wallet.
-The process starts and finishes within Apple Wallet and is a convenient method for users to provision their payment passes.
+This gives users the in-app experience of adding a payment pass, but starts directly inside Apple Wallet.
+The entire process happens within Apple Wallet, providing a convenient way for users to provision payment passes.
 Apple introduced Wallet Extensions in iOS 14.
-Issuer application needs to provide special App Extensions to Apple Wallet to be able to request and provision available cards.
+Your issuer app needs to provide special App Extensions to Apple Wallet to request and provision available cards.

 ℹ️